 Each participant in the Suzuki Institute may enroll in the Every Child Can!© course and one violin or cello training course.
 Participants (other than auditors) in Teacher Development Program Unit courses are required to become an active SAA member and to complete and submit a DVD audition to the Suzuki Association of the Americas (SAA).
-The deadline for submission of teacher training videos for those participating in the GWSI violin or cello unit training courses is April 29, 2019.
+The deadline for submission of teacher training videos for those participating in the GWSI Unit 1 courses is 8 weeks prior to course start (May 2, 2020).
 After that point in time, participants will be required to submit an express audition application and pay a $50 late fee.
-The SAA will not accept auditions received after June 13, 2019.
+The SAA will not accept auditions received after June 11, 2020.
 Contact the SAA the SAA office at 1-888-378-9854 for more information.

 All participants in unit training courses are also asked to prepare the repertory in the book to be studied to the point of fluent performance.
 Memorization is not required, but is recommended.
 Participants should be conversant with the ideas presented in Dr. Suzuki’s book, Nurture by Love.
 GWSI recommends further reading of Edmund Sprunger’s Teaching Parents to Practice.

 Participants should bring their own instruments to play in class, music books and note taking materials.